We may earn commission from affiliate links →

 Budva Guide: Best Things To Do In Budva, Montenegro

 The absolute star of all Budva attractions is Stari Grad or the Old Town in English.
 A miniature version of Dubrovnik and one of the oldest towns along the Adriatic Sea coast, this historic town is surrounded by fortified walls and home to cobbled streets and beautiful buildings.
-You can walk the town walls and visited historic sites such as the Citadel and a host of striking churches.
+You can walk the town walls and visited historical sites such as the Citadel and a host of striking churches.

 Exploring the Old Town of Budva is without question among the top things to do in Montenegro.
 The best Budva sightseeing happens here and nowhere else!
 It’s busy from early in the morning to well into the night.

 If you want to visit a museum in Budva, the Archaeological Museum is a superb choice.
 Encompassing three floors, this fascinating history museum retraces the complicated history of Budva in various exhibits.
-This is one of the best places to visit in Budva if you want to learn more about the culture and history of this ancient region.
+This is one of the best places to visit in Budva if you want to learn more about this ancient region’s culture and history.

 A little off the beaten path, the Podmaine Monastery is a less-often-mentioned attraction in Budva.
-The 15th-century Serbian Orthofox monastery was built by a prominent family and features two churches, which are decorated with beautiful frescoes.
+The 15th-century Serbian Orthodox monastery was built by a prominent family and features two churches decorated with beautiful frescoes.
 It’s a great place to discover spirituality in this part of Montenegro.

 The Budva Riviera, as this region is called, is home to almost twenty beaches.
-It’s one of the absolute top beach destinations in the balkans.
-If you ask people about what to do in Budva Montenegro, almost everyone will say “go to the beaches.”
+It’s one of the absolute top beach destinations in the Balkans.
+If you ask people what to do in Budva Montenegro, almost everyone will say, “go to the beaches.”

 In the peak summer months, the Budva beaches are packed with sunbathers and dotted with beach towels, the town’s harbor filled with shiny yachts.
 This is one of the places where Europe’s rich and famous head to and show off their wealth and success—it’s a popular destination among rich Russians and Ukrainians.